matrix-org/matrix-spec-proposals/proposals/1840-room-types.md

 This proposal defines `m.messaging` as the (thus far) traditional instant-messaging style room found in Element and most other Matrix clients today.
-A room without an `m.room.type` state event may be considered to be of type `m.messaging` for backwards-compatibility reasons, but IM clients aware of room types should add an `m.messaging` room type state event when creating a new room.
+Client developers may handle rooms without a type in a way that makes sense for each client; for example, it is expected that an IM client would list both untyped rooms (for backwards compatibility) and rooms of type `m.messaging` in the room list.
+However, clients that are aware of room types should add the relevant room type state event when creating new rooms.

 This by itself could be used by a client to properly display rooms based on their intended usage.
 However, to optimize the use of